Amazon Sidewalk: History

 The idea of the Amazon Sidewalk wireless network originated from a startup called Iotera, founded by Rob Barton and Ben Wild.
 They launched the idea of a crowd sourced mesh network through a Kickstarter campaign in 2014.

 Iotera was acquired by Ring Home Security in late 2017 and after Ring was acquired by Amazon in 2018, the Sidewalk project began building on top of the Iotera technology.

 In September, 2019, Amazon announced the Sidewalk network and a domestic pet collar called Fetch (developed together with Tile) as the first device which would use the network.
 The network is composed of existing customers' Echo smart speakers which act as the bridges between Sidewalk and the Internet.

 In September 2020, Amazon started seeking hardware developers to partner and develop devices for the network.

 In May 2021, Amazon and Tile announced plans to use Sidewalk to compete with the AirTag tracker device and associated location service from Apple.
-CareBand starts a pilot with Sidewalk to support people living with dementia in smart neighborhoods.
+CareBand started a pilot with Sidewalk to support people living with dementia in smart neighborhoods.

 Amazon launched the Sidewalk network in the US on June 8, 2021.

 In March 2023, Amazon opened the network up for outside developers to access, providing free test kits for developers to build Sidewalk devices.
 They stated that more than 90% of the U.S. population was covered by the Sidewalk network.